 We also have a person with a physically demanding job who has to stay on the job and needs anything that can help them.
-These are the people who have not developed into later stages of osteoarthritis yet, meaning that they have not been recommended to shoulder replacement, but they may have been recommended for arthroscopic surgery because their rotor cuff is frayed and torn up.
+These are the people who have not developed into later stages of osteoarthritis yet, meaning that they have not been recommended for shoulder replacement, but they may have been recommended for arthroscopic surgery because their rotor cuff is frayed and torn up.

-What both these types of people may have in common is a history of cortisone injection into the shoulder spaced four to six months apart.
-Both of these types of people may have found that the first cortisone injection helped, sometimes it helped a little, sometimes it helped a lot, but the injection helped enough to justify to them and his/her doctor that when shoulder pain returned a second cortisone injection a few months later.
+What both these types of people may have in common is a history of cortisone injections into the shoulder spaced four to six months apart.
+Both of these types of people may have found that the first cortisone injection helped, sometimes it helped a little, sometimes it helped a lot, but the injection helped enough to justify to them and his/her doctor that when shoulder pain returned a second cortisone injection a few months later was warranted.
 What both these people types may also have in common is the second cortisone injection’s effects wore off after a week or two.
 Following this, both of these people may find themselves continuing their daily routine of ice, anti-inflammatories, and a cream or ointment, to help stay active.
 The recommendation for shoulder replacement has been made.
 Can they avoid the surgery with PRP?

 When someone contacts our office with this type of problem we discuss with them their range of motion.
 If there is a lot of bone spurs, they typically have a significant reduction in their range of motion because of bony overgrowth, not just because of pain, PRP or any conservative care will not restore that range of motion.
 Surgery will be necessary.
-If the shoulder’s range of motion is limited because of soft tissue damage and there is little evidence of boney overgrowth or bone spurs.
+If the shoulder’s range of motion is limited because of soft tissue damage and there is little evidence of bony overgrowth or bone spurs.
 Then PRP injections may help.

 We are going to limit this article’s subject to PRP and cortisone injections.
 On our website, we have some comprehensive articles on shoulder surgery.
 They are: